XcooBee/xcoobee-js-sdk/API.md

 ## getAvailableSubscriptions([referenceId, referenceType, config])

-list available topics and channels to subscribe.
+List available topics and channels to subscribe.
 If no arguments passed, method will return all available topics for user.

 options: